 Beware the term “reub”.
 It’s a widely used but offensive term to refer to someone of Arab descent.
 It’s a double-verlan: the word “arabe” became “beur” (another noun you shouldn’t use) which was re-reversed to “reub”.

 As I am sure you’ve found, none of these are in your textbook.
-And while you can buy a slang dictionary or a thesaurus, there is nothing like spending time among native speakers for free French slang lessons.
+And while you can buy a slang dictionary or a thesaurus, there is nothing like spending time among native speakers for free French slang lessons – which have the added benefit of the French accent.
 As you immerse yourself in the French language, you will discover a great number of words that weren’t covered in your last French lesson.
-When you get back from your language immersion holiday, you can keep up with your colloquial French with a language exchange – teach a Frenchman (or woman) English while they talk to you in their mother tongue.
+When you get back from your language immersion holiday, in addition to improving your French pronunciation, you can keep up with your colloquial French with a language exchange – teach a Frenchman (or woman) English while they talk to you in their mother tongue.

 Merci et à bientôt!